tbroderick/Nomon/README.md

 1. Locate the Nomon desktop icon (it is a yellow "N")
 2. Click on the icon

-If you get an error "IOError: [Errno13] Permission denied" error, you have installed Nomon in the Program Files directory and will need to run Nomon as Administrator:
+If you get an error "IOError: [Errno13] Permission denied" error, you will need to run Nomon as Administrator:
 1. Right click on the icon
 2. Select "Run as Administrator" from the list of options
 3. "Do you want this app from an unknown publisher to make changes to your device?" may appear.
 If it does, click "yes."